Research Practicum in Artificial Intelligence

 Bib Entries

-Our template uses custom.bib, is indicated at the bottom of acl_latex.tex, for adding references to be included in the paper:
+Our uses custom.bib, is indicated at the bottom of acl_latex.tex, for adding references to be included in the paper:

 \bibliography{custom}